Goddess Karindrasuranisudini: Awe-Inspiring Slayer of the Elephant Demon and its Symbolism

 What does Karindrasuranisudini mean?

-What does the severed trunk symbolize?
+What does the severed elephant trunk symbolize?

-What practical takeaway does this story offer?
+What practical lesson does the story offer?